apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

-hdfs.roundValue         1             Rounded down to the highest multiple of this (in the unit configured using ``hdfs.roundUnit``), less than current time. hdfs.roundUnit          second        The unit of the round down value - ``second``, ``minute`` or ``hour``. hdfs.timeZone           Local Time    Name of the timezone that should be used for resolving the directory path, e.g. America/Los_Angeles. serializer              ``TEXT``      Other possible options include ``avro_event`` or the
+hdfs.roundValue         1             Rounded down to the highest multiple of this (in the unit configured using ``hdfs.roundUnit``), less than current time. hdfs.roundUnit          second        The unit of the round down value - ``second``, ``minute`` or ``hour``. hdfs.timeZone           Local Time    Name of the timezone that should be used for resolving the directory path, e.g. America/Los_Angeles. hdfs.useLocalTimeStamp  false         Use the local time (instead of the timestamp from the event header) while replacing the escape sequences. serializer              ``TEXT``      Other possible options include ``avro_event`` or the
                                       fully-qualified class name of an implementation of the ``EventSerializer.Builder`` interface.